 As a footnote, we should add that if these physical and emotional changes were to make normal intercourse impractical or infeasible for you and your wife, this still would not necessarily spell the end of your sexual relationship.
 It's important to keep in mind that physical intimacy in marriage is a lifelong process and that it is possible to broaden its definition to include forms of physical affection outside the range of intercourse proper.
 Different types of expression may be appropriate at different phases of the relationship – in youth and old age, in times of stress and times of joy, during pregnancy, childbirth and child-rearing, during and after menopause – the list could go on and on.
 Touch, physical closeness, skin-to-skin contact, even intimate conversation can be extremely satisfying in the absence of other forms of sexual pleasure.
 At every stage of life, healthy attitudes toward marital sex should be characterized by candor, prayerfulness, vulnerability, flexibility, and willingness to communicate.

-If you would like to discuss these issues at greater length with a member of our staff, feel free to call Focus on the Family's Counseling Department.
-Our counselors are available to speak with you at this number.
+If you would like to discuss these issues at greater length, feel free to call Focus on the Family's Counseling department.

 Menopause's Impact on Sexual Intimacy: Dr. Michael Sytsma discusses the physiological and psychological effects of menopause, its impact on sexual intimacy, and ways married couples can address it.